hanabi/hanabi.github.io/misc/FAQ.md

 ## Who should give a _Fix Clue_ when a player performs a _Finesse with a Lie Component_?

-- Almost always, the player who initiated the move.
+- Almost always, it should be the player who initiated the move.
-- Alternatively, someone else on the time can also give a _Fix Clue_ if they are "in" on the lie, meaning that they see both copies of the card, etc.
+- Alternatively, someone else on the team can also give a _Fix Clue_ if they are "in" on the lie, meaning that they see both copies of the card, etc.

 ## If I am _Finessed_, and I get a _Fix Clue_ to stop me from bombing my _Finesse Position_, and the _Fix Clue_ touches my chop and some other card, which one should I play into the _Finesse_?